 Some lumps in the pancake batter are ok!
 By whisking the dry ingredients before adding to the wet, this would help avoid any larger clumps in the batter.

 Next, don’t add too many diced apples to each pancake.
 This will make the pancake heavy and hard to flip.
+If this happens, you can always add a little extra batter on top of the apples to balance it out.

+Lastly, sour cream.
+Sour cream adds extra fluff to your pancake.
 Don’t worry, they won’t be sour, but they will definitely be fluffy and delicious!

 Stack of apples and cinnamon pancakes.